NexGenCloud/hyperstack-sdk-python/docs/RbacRoleApi.md

 List RBAC Roles

 Retrieves a list of RBAC roles that can be assigned to the users within an organization.
-For additional information on RBAC roles, [click here](https://infrahub-doc.nexgencloud.com/docs/api-reference/auth-resources/rbac/list-rbac-roles).
+For additional information on RBAC roles, [click here](https://docs.hyperstack.cloud/docs/api-reference/auth-resources/rbac/list-rbac-roles).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack